KuldeepGaur/tastewineproblem/README.md

 Algorithm becomes complex because for each M friend and each N wines the runtime will be O(M*N) which is huge for the data set.
 Hence the solution is to assign the wines based on the Hash(wineID)%(numberofwines) and the hashcode will be unique.
-Create a bit buffer and set the boolean for the wine taken for that bit.
-Any other friend wanting to take same wine will hash to same bit value and check if its already set then its taken.
+Create a bit buffer and set the boolean to true for each wine taken.
+Any other friend wanting to take same wine will hash to same bit value and check if its already set then its already taken hence skip and move on.
 This approach will take O(M) which is quite optimized.

 ## Prerequisites
 * MongoDB 2.6.7 server should be installed and running on 27017 port.
 * MongoTest client should be helpful in testing the connection.
-* Import the project in eclipse and TastingWine.java.
-This will create result3.txt file with output.
+* Import the project in eclipse and run TastingWine.java.
+This will create result3.txt file with output in ~/res/.
-* The first input file "person_wine_3.txt" is attached with the code. one of the bit in the bit buffer
+* The first input file "person_wine_3.txt" is attached with the code.